ankitkariryaa/minimal-mistakes/_posts/2020-06-28-post-using-jekyll.md

 ## Step Four - Hosting on Github pages

 To host on Github pages, I pushed the changes and renamed the repo to ankitkariryaa.github.io.
+It worked wonderfully in the first attempt!

 ## Summary